 Recipient ART cycle:

-An ART cycle in which a woman receives zygote(s) or embryo(s) from donor(s) or a partner.
+An ART cycle in which a woman receives zygote(s) or embryo(s) from a donor(s) or a partner.

 The spontaneous loss of two or more clinical pregnancies prior to 22 completed weeks of gestational age.